-A composite countertop is a thermosetting plastic, usually a phenolic resin derived from petroleum, with a filler added.
 Engineered composites are not new.
-The very first thermosetting plastic, Bakelite, developed around 1909 by Belgian chemist Leo Baekeland, was a phenolic resin made with wood dust.
+The very first thermosetting plastic, Bakelite, developed around 1909 by Belgian chemist Leo Baekeland, was a composite made with wood dust.
 Bakelite was developed for use as an electrical insulator but also found a home as the plastic shell for many very early radios and as the material used to make those truly ugly institutional food trays.

 Some manufacturers such as Papercraft have traded in petro-based resins for binders made of natural oils, such as corn oil.
 We certainly applaud these efforts.
 Now, all we need is a few years of seasoning to see how well non-petro-binders actually hold up under normal use.
 At the moment it is basically an experimental material.

 The filler makes up the bulk of the material gives the material much of its character.
 Common filler materials used today include stone dust, glass shards, cellulose fibers, and metal shavings.
 When combined with a phenolic resin and baked under tremendous pressure the result is a dense, very tough, durable surface that looks much more like natural stone than do solid surfaces but is harder and more flexible than real stone, and free of the fissures, chips, and pits that plague natural stone.
 And, unlike natural stone, composites never need sealing.
 They are virtually maintenance free.